SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/iRODS-User-training/iRODS-advanced-User-training.md

 #### The metadata part
 Write a rule that attaches metadata to collections and data objects (template in *exampleRules/metadataPart.r*).
+The metadata should contain a key-value pair determining whether the data is a collection or a data object (extract that information automatically from iRODS), another metadata entry should be determined by a key value pair given as input of the rule.

 #### Solution - metadata part